 by the night of class.

 On the last night of the class, we will have one or two class debates.
 Participants in a debate will be exempt from writing a final paper.
-Details of the debate will be discussed in class and time for debate preparation may be allotted during the second-to-last class of the semester.
+Details of the debate will be discussed in class and time for debate preparation may be allotted during one or two classes at the end of the semester.
 Each debate will focus on some of the articles for the final paper (all are available online).

 Debates will follow the following strictly timed structure: